wsg-ariadne/docs/README.md

 # docs
-📜 Documentation for the Ariadne project
+📜 Markdown documentation for the Ariadne project